stackforge/fuel-docs/pages/operations/3000-ml2-create.rst

 Creating and Configuring ML2 Drivers
 ====================================

-Fuel 5.1 supports :ref:`ml2-term` drivers
-and uses them to provide support for Mellanox devices.
+Fuel 5.1 and later supports :ref:`ml2-term` drivers and uses them to provide support for Mellanox devices.

-You can now add ML2 data to the quantum_settings section of the *node.yaml* file
+You can add ML2 data to the quantum_settings section of the *node.yaml* file
 (see :ref:`yaml-config-ops`;
 this updates the *astute.yaml* file: